Eagle and Child Oxford, England

 In this small Oxford pub, C.S.
 Lewis, J.R.R.
 Tolkien and other writers met to discuss their latest books over a pint.

-Quick Facts Quick Facts on the Eagle and Child
+Facts & Stats on the Eagle and Child

 - Go Historic ID